yousufafroze/Email_Automation/README.md

 **How**:
 - It parses HTML from google new's for the stocks' most pertinent news.
-- HTML and CSS is used for email templating and a range of Google API's through Python.
+- Jinja is used for email templating and a range of Google API's through Python.

 *Template of the email is as follows*